Skip to main content

 • Your UVA transcripts.

-• Decisions will be announced in November 2023.
-Funds can be applied towards internship and travel expenses during January term or Summer 2024.
+• Funds can be applied toward internship and travel expenses during Summer 2026 or January 2027.

 Who is Charles H. Koch Jr.?

 Professor Charles H. Koch Jr. was a professor of law at the College of William & Mary from 1979 until his passing in 2012.
-Professor Koch's areas of expertise included administrative law, comparative constitutional systems, electricity, the European Union, and federal courts.
-While he primarily focused on U.S. administrative law, he began learning and teaching about the European Union because he saw its growing importance both to the U.S. in the global legal environment and ultimately to domestic law.
+Professor Koch's areas of expertise included administrative law, comparative constitutional systems, the European Union, and federal courts.
+While he primarily focused on U.S. administrative law, he began learning and teaching about the European Union because he saw its growing importance domestically and globally.

 He received his B.A. from the University of Maryland, his J.D. from George Washington University and his LL.M. from the University of Chicago.
 Prior to joining the William & Mary faculty in 1979, he worked as a staff attorney in the Office of the General Counsel of the Federal Trade Commission and taught at DePaul University College of Law.
 He served as Assistant Chief Reporter of the ABA's Administrative Law of the European Union Project and was Past President of the Committee on Sections and Annual Meetings of the Administrative Law Section of the Association of American Law Schools.
 He was a member of the ABA's United Nations Affairs Coordinating Committee.
 He also served for seven years as Editor-in-Chief of the Administrative Law Review and twice acted as a consultant to the Administrative Conference of the United States.